isecurefi/wscli-php/wscli-php-sdk/swagger-php-sdk/SwaggerClient-php/docs/Api/IntegratorApi.md

 ListAccounts

 List accounts registered under the integrator's API key.
 Account that created the API key is authorized to call this.
-API implementation is to-be-done (TBD).

 ### Example
 ```php